ismailinico/moistmaker-py/README.md

 ## Configuration

+Access to all configurable parameters of WaterMarker can be obtained by opening the [config.json](config.json) file in any text editor.
+In the file a variety of values can be fitted to one's specific use case.
+The name, default value, meaning, effect and range of each parameter can be found in the table below.

 ## Compatibility

 WaterMarker runs on all Python compatible operating systems.
 If you experience an error on your system, please do not hesitate to [open a new issue](https://github.com/ismailinico/watermarker/issues/new) concerning your problem.